For Yoga Teachers

 This 2-day course also stands alone as a Yoga Alliance Professionals recognised workshop.

-NEW DATE ADDED - live online, interactive, small groups.
+Live online, interactive, small group options.
 Includes psychological support.

 09.30am - 4.30pm GMT find your time zone here

 Contact me to join the waiting list for any full workshops or courses